romi/dtw/doc/source/index.md

-# DTW

-Dynamic time warping algorithm(s)
+# Dynamic time warping algorithm(s)

 Implementation of a generic DTW algorithm with symmetric asymmetric or classical edit distance or split-merge constraints.

 DTW techniques are based in particular on basic DTW algorithm described in :

-Sakoe, H., & Chiba, S. (1978) Dynamic programming algorithm optimization for spoken word recognition.
-IEEE Transactions on Acoustic, Speech, and Signal Processing, ASSP-26(1),43-49.
+ - H. Sakoe and S. Chiba, "Dynamic programming algorithm optimization for spoken word recognition," in IEEE Transactions on Acoustics, Speech, and Signal Processing, vol. 26, no. 1, pp. 43-49, February 1978, doi: [10.1109/TASSP.1978.1163055](https://doi.org/10.1109/TASSP.1978.1163055)
+ - Itakura, Fumitada.
+"Minimum Prediction Residual Principle Applied to Speech Recognition."
+IEEE Transactions on Acoustics, Speech, and Signal Processing 23 , no. 1 (1975): 67-72.
+[10.1109/TASSP.1975.1162641](https://doi.org/10.1109/TASSP.1975.1162641)

 And new dynamic time warping based techniques such as "merge split".